AdminForIinRange/learningnext14restfulapi/Notes.md

     if (user) {
       return { error: "Username already taken" };
-      // if user email is not found/false, teh retun data sets sent to teh useFormState,
+      // if user email is not found/false, teh return data sets sent to teh useFormState,
       // and becomes the new state
     }